 Denise Wooten, a community activist and graduate of North Division High School, writes of a special tribute to two beloved teachers, Sarah Grant-Rowe and Arlene Skwierawski.

 Milwaukee Neighborhood News Service invites community members to submit opinion pieces of 500-800 words on topics of interest to central city Milwaukee.
 To send a submission for consideration, please email firstname.lastname@example.org.
 The views expressed are solely those of the authors.

-Margaret Rozga, poet, civil rights activist and professor emerita of English at UW-Waukesha, recommends “The Royale” at the Milwaukee Rep, for its depiction of game-changing actions that can help inspire others to confront inequities.
+Margaret Rozga, poet, civil rights activist and professor emerita of English at UW-Waukesha, reflects on the role of public art in the battle for social justice.

 Frank Martinelli, president of the Center for Public Skills Training, shares his thoughts on how the Greater Milwaukee Foundation initiative can better address our community’s most pressing problems.